daniloab/rbaf-graphql-api/readme.md

 # RBFA GraphQL API

 RBFA API is an api to help teams from football in brazil to managed his dailies issues.
+If you wanna see the client project, go to [here](https://github.com/daniloab/rbaf-web).

 ## Queries